13 simple yet important things to include on your website.

 It helps a lot if you consider the need from a visitors perspective.
 What are they looking for, and what do they want to find?

-Ensure you have a clear description of who you are and what you have to offer directly on the front page (this is what is called the homepage).
-Take a look at the image above.
-Images of bags with the text 'Bags & Leather Goods.
-No chance of missing the point here is there?
+Ensure you have a clear description of who you are talking to and who you are.
+What you have to offer should be obvious directly on the front page (the homepage).
 Someone who stumbles upon your website shouldn't have to guess the work that you do.
 Keep it simple and to the point.

 One of the most visited page on any website is the 'about page'.
 The customers want to feel connected to your brand (and you if it's a smaller company).
 People do business with other people, and visitors want to know who is behind the company.
 The page should give a summary of who you are (with a clear picture of you), your company history and what isolates you from the competition.
 Make it personal.
 Canva has published some wonderful examples that gets anyone inspired.